OpenDDS/OpenDDS/docs/cmake.md

 )
 ```

-Another snippet, based upon [Messenger with auxiliary IDL lib], showcases how an
+Another snippet, based upon [Messenger with auxiliary IDL library], showcases how an
 auxiliary IDL library can be created for inclusion by other executables:

 ```cmake